Slam-Dunk-Supplies/gallery/README.md

    npm start
    ```
 6. Go to localhost:3002 on your browser to view the gallery
+7. Add a number following to the end of the url (ex: localhost:3002/(some # between 1-100)).
+To view additional images aside from the default listing id of 1.

 <!-- Testing Suite -->
 ## View Testing Suite